healeycodes/healeycodes.com/posts/building-a-runtime-with-quickjs.md

 };
 ```

-I chose a sorted linked list to store all the scheduled timers because it's fast enough and requires (compared to alternative solutions like a priority queue) very little code to implement.
+I chose a sorted linked list to store all the scheduled timers because it's fast enough and requires very little code to implement, compared to alternative solutions like a priority queue.

 Timers are sorted because, when it's time to run one, and there are multiple that are past their deadline, we only need to read the first item to get started.